omgnetwork/omgnetwork.github.io/docs/network-architecture.md

 * The Child Chain
 * The Watcher

-## OMG Smart Contracts
+## PlasmaFramework Smart Contract

-Deployed to the Ethereum network, the OMG Smart Contracts provide the decentralised interface through which users can deposit funds into the network and withdraw them at any point.
+Deployed to the Ethereum network, the `PlasmaFramework` contract can be seen as a top-level contract containing other smart contract level functionalities, namely deposits, exits and the receipt of blocks from the child chain.

 ## Child Chain

 Run by OMG Network, the child chain application maintains the network state.
-It receives users' transactions and bundles them into blocks that are submitted to the OMG Smart Contracts.
+It receives users' transactions and bundles them into blocks that are submitted to the `PlasmaFramework` contract.

 ## Watcher